What to Hide from Your Students: Attention-Guided Masked Image Modeling: Experiments

-\iavr{More results are given in the Appendix.
+More results are given in the Appendix.
 In particular, in \autoref{tab:sup-100percImageNet300epANDFewShot}, we provide results similar to \autoref{tab:100percImageNetAND100percFewShot} but with pre-training for 300 epochs.
+Also, in \autoref{tab:SupervisedFinetuning} we report further supervised finetuning on ImageNet-1k.
 In \autoref{tab:GAP}, we investigate the quality of the patch features by using \emph{global average pooling} (GAP) rather than the [CLS] token embeddings.
-In \autoref{tab:MaskingAcc}, we study the effect of masking salient image parts at inference.}
+In \autoref{tab:MaskingAcc}, we study the effect of masking salient image parts at inference.

 \paragraph{Downstream Tasks with Fine-tuning.}